 Chum salmon average 7 to 18 pounds and can weigh as much as 32 pounds and are the first salmon to spawn in the Juneau area.
 Spawning males develop green and purple vertical bars, a hooked snout and dog-like teeth.
 Seldom used for food, chums provide much of the commercial salmon caviar.
 Alaska Natives feed these salmon to their dog teams.

 Chums: Dog salmon, as in "the chums are running."

-DIPAC (pronounced die-pack): Which stands for Douglas Island Pink and Chum.
-The fish hatchery now renamed the Macaulay Salmon Hatchery, where you can see chums, kings, coho, and sockeye.
+DIPAC (pronounced die-pack): Stands for Douglas Island Pink and Chum.
+DIPAC is the private, non-profit corporation that manages multiple hatcheries, one of which is the Macaulay Salmon Hatchery in Juneau, where you can see chum, Chinook, and coho salmon.